Well-Posedness for Some Non-Linear Diffusion Processes and Related PDE on the Wasserstein Space: Preliminaries: Differentiation on the Wasserstein space and Smoothing properties of McKean-Vlasov equations

 \end{remark}

-To conclude, as underlined in Proposition 5.48 of \cite{carmona2018probabilistic}, the following relation holds between the linear functional and the $L$-derivative.
-If a map $h$ admits a linear functional derivative $\delta h / \delta m$ such that for any $\mu$ in $\pp$, the map $y \mapsto [\delta h / \delta m](\mu)(y)$ is differentiable and its derivative is jointly continuous in $y$ and $m$ and at most of linear growth in $y$ uniformly in $\mu$ for any $\mu$ in compact subset of $\pp$ then one has
+\textbf{Linear functional and $L$-derivative, link and examples.} As underlined in Proposition 5.48 of \cite{carmona2018probabilistic}, the following relation holds between the linear functional and the $L$-derivative.
+If a map $h: \pp \rightarrow \mathbb{R}$ admits a linear functional derivative $\delta h / \delta m$ (see Remark \ref{rem:linderivandLip} (i)) such that for any $\mu$ in $\pp$, the map $v \mapsto [\delta h / \delta m](\mu)(v)$ is differentiable and its derivative is jointly continuous in $v$ and $\mu$ and at most of linear growth in $v$ uniformly in $\mu$ for any $\mu$ in bounded subset $\mathcal{K}$ of $\pp$ then it holds

+Below are some examples of functions admitting linear functional.
+One can thus, under an additional regularity assumption, deduce its $L$-derivative. \begin{example} In the following, $h$ denotes a map from $\mathcal{P}(\mathbb{R}^d)$ to $\mathbb{R}$.
+We can straightforwardly consider their multidimensional version.

+\begin{enumerate} \item First order interaction.
+We say that $h$ satisfies a first order interaction if it is of following form: for some bounded and mesurable function $\bar{h} : \mathbb{R}^d \to \mathbb{R}$, it holds